linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 >
 > No pytest cases are provided for this problem, please make sure your implementation is correct.

-# 4 Training a Transformer LM
+# 4 LM Training

-We now have the steps to preprocess the data (via tokenizer) and the model (Transformer).
+We now have the steps to preprocess the data (via tokenizer) and the model (Transformer and LSTM).
 What remains is to build all of the code to support training.
 This consists of the following:

 - Loss: we need to define the loss function (cross-entropy).
 - Optimizer: we need to define the optimizer to minimize this loss (AdamW).
 - Training loop: we need all the supporting infrastructure that loads data, saves checkpoints, and manages training.

+In fact, the training procedure for LSTM is identical to that of Transformer.
+In the following Sections 4 and 5 we therefore use Transformer as the running example, and the same implementation can be applied to LSTM without modification.

 ## 4.1 Cross-entropy loss